-This shows the division of Vall and Val2.
+This shows the division of Vall and Vall.
 To preserve enough precision:

-- The integer bit-width of the result type is sum of the integer = bit-width of Vall and the fraction bit-width of Vall. - The fraction bit-width of the result type is sum of the fraction bit-width of Val1 and the whole bit-width of Val2.
+- The integer bit-width of the result type is sum of the integer bit-width of Val2 and the fraction bit-width of Val1. - The fraction bit-width of the result type is equal to the fraction bit-width of Val2.